Xtigyro/kindadm/README.md

 ## Prerequisite Notes

-By default `kindadm` downloads and installs the following software:
+By default `kindadm` checks and advises on the following software:

-- System-wide:
+- System-wide (no install):

 1. Linux Docker Container Runtime.

-- In self-contained `.cache` dir:
+- Installs in self-contained `.cache` dir:

 1. `kubectl` binary.
 2. `helm` binary.